Member stories

 Time and money are limited when you're launching a business and that's a good thing!

-Having little-to-no resources breeds creativity - you have to be inventive to get stuff done - and it's those inventions that set small business apart from the crowd and build customer loyalty.
+Having few to no resources breeds creativity – you have to be inventive to get stuff done.
+And it's those inventions that set small business apart from the crowd and build customer loyalty.
 It also forces founders to be rigorous about product development and marketing.

 Having a clear picture of who your customers are helps narrow the number of channels you start with, whether it's investing time in PR or content creation or spending money on advertising.

-Douglas uses a three-month period for testing a new platform or approach.
-That includes a month for trial and error and two months where they know what they're doing and can test properly.
+You might consider uses a three-month period for testing a new platform or approach.
+That includes a month for trial and error and two months where you know what they're doing and can test properly.
 At the end of this period, you have information that can help you make sound decisions about how to invest your time and money.

 EcoStardust sells biodegradable glitter.
-Founder and Enterprise Nation member Kath Senior tested Google adverts early on and quickly scaled the amount she spent.
+Founder Kath Senior tested Google adverts early on and quickly scaled the amount she spent.
 The key attraction was the intent to purchase; people are searching for something they want to buy.

-"I realise it was working well for us and put in a little bit more and a little bit more.
-It can be daunting when you're starting out to spend money on marketing but it does allow you to track spend day by day and that means you can stop if it's not working," Senior said.
+"I realised it was working well for us and put in a little bit more and a little bit more.
+It can be daunting when you're starting out to spend money on marketing but it does allow you to track spend day by day and that means you can stop if it's not working."

 By the fourth month, EcoStardust was spending about £500 a month on Google adverts.
 That came with the benefit of having an account manager who could help.